Security Deposit Resource Center

 I am returning a security deposit to tenants and I deducted some of the money for damages.
 Do I need to include copies of the receipts when I return the remaining portion of the deposit?

 The landlord has the burden of proving that the deductions were proper, if challenged by the tenant.
 The receipts and estimates should be retained, but they do not have to be sent to the tenant with the statement.
+Deductions should be based on reasonable costs that can be demonstrated if necessary, such as professional repair estimates and receipts, or typical hourly rates for cleaning services or handy people in the Boulder area.

 As a landlord, what type of expenses/damages can I use the security deposit for?